US-Iran peace deal fuel prices impact on OFW families

 Pag-IBIG SAFE Loan: Emergency Relief for Members

 Recognizing that the Middle East crisis has strained household finances even as peace emerges, the Pag-IBIG Fund launched the SAFE Loan program (Special Assistance for Financial Emergencies) on June 16, 2026.
-While the US-Iran peace deal fuel prices drop brings long-term relief, the SAFE loan provides immediate cash assistance to members still coping with earlier price spikes.
+While the US-Iran peace deal fuel prices drop brings long-term relief, the SAFE loan provides immediate cash assistance to members still coping with earlier price spikes from the crisis.

 The SAFE loan is available to active Pag-IBIG members and is designed as a short-term financial cushion.
 It follows directives from President Ferdinand R. Marcos Jr. to provide timely relief to Filipino workers struggling with inflationary pressures from the Middle East conflict.